 Min has released 2 CDs as a leader, “Bright Road” and “First Step” on Effendi Records based in Montreal.
 In 2017, Min independently released her 3rd CD “Train Of Thought."

 She has toured extensively in Canada and continues to perform actively with some of the top jazz musicians in North America including Don Thompson, Terry Clarke, Kieran Overs, Donny McCaslin, Joel Frahm, Walt Weiskopf , Kenji Omae, Kevin Dean,

-Min is currently on faculty at the Schulich School of Music at McGill University where she teaches courses and Jazz piano lessons in the jazz department.
+Min is currently on faculty at the Schulich School of Music of McGill University, where she teaches many courses including Jazz Keyboard Proficiency, Jazz Improvisation/Musicianship, Fundamentals of Improvisation and Jazz piano lessons along with Jazz combos in the jazz department.